Kmeakin/walrus-report/src/20-reference.md

 In this case, `id` should be of the type `forall a. (a) -> a`.
-However, since Walrus does not (yet) support polymorphism, there is no single *monotype* (a type without quantifiers) it can pick unambigiously.
+However, since Walrus does not (yet) support polymorphism, there is no single *monotype* (a type without quantifiers) it can pick unambiguously.
 In this case, more information is required.
 Suppose we intend for `id` to be of type `(Int) -> Int`.
 Any one of